 1. While performing emergency work under the incident command system, an employee’s work is not exempt from the Fair Labor Standards Act.
 Emergency work performed under the incident command system will be compensated in compliance with federal law and the terms of this Article.

-2. For those hours worked under the incident command system, two dollars ($2.00)* is added to an employee’s regular rate in lieu of any other forms of additional compensation including, but not limited to, callback, standby, stand down, shift differential, split shift differential, assignment pay, schedule change, and pay for rest periods of less than five (5) hours.
+2. For those hours worked under the incident command system, two dollars ($2.00)* is added to an employee’s regular rate.

 3. Employees will be paid at one and one-half (1-1/2) times the sum of their regular hourly rate plus two dollars ($2.00)* for those hours worked in excess of forty (40) hours in a workweek as a result of wild fire suppression and/or other emergency duties performed under the incident command system.
 For purposes of this Subsection, the regular hourly rate does not include any allowable exclusions as specified in Subsection 7.1 D of Article 7, Overtime.